DreamMix TV World Fighters

-is a 2003 crossover fighting video game developed by Bitstep and published by Hudson for the GameCube and PlayStation 2.
+is a 2003 crossover fighting video game developed by Bitstep and published by Hudson Soft for the GameCube and PlayStation 2.
 Exclusively released in Japan on December 18, 2003, the game features characters from Hudson and Konami video game series as well as Takara's toy lines.

 Gameplay

 DreamMix TV is a platform fighter, in which up to four player-controlled characters move around a 2D arena and attempt to defeat their opponents.
 Each character can perform a series of basic attacks and one or two unique special moves.
 Characters can also throw their opponents, guard and dodge to avoid damage, or cling to hanging bars to evade opponents.
 The game revolves around damaging opponents by causing them to lose coins that represent their remaining life.
 A meter at the bottom of the screen indicates how much life characters have remaining.
 If a player loses all of their coins, their character shrinks in size and their soul flies around the stage.
 If an opponent retrieves the soul before the player character can, the player character is knocked out, though they can still move around the stage in shrunken form to interfere with the remaining characters.
 The last character standing at the end of the round wins.
 The game offers 15 stages on which to battle based on various franchises, such as Big Shell, Adventure Island, Floating Continent and Devastator.
 Some stages offer occasional hazards that will disrupt battle and inflict additional damage, such as floating Medusa heads in Dracula's Castle.

 The primary single player campaign is World Fighters, an arcade mode with interstitial story cutscenes.
 In the story, the DreamMix TV network's fledgling World Fighters television program has been suffering from poor audience approval.
 To increase ratings, hosts Mujoe and Haruna invite various superstars from differing realities to compete on the show.
 Players must win six battles against a pre-determined series of opponents before entering a final battle with Mujoe.
 The show's ratings will increase and decrease during these battles based on the player's performance; if the ratings reach 0%, the player immediately loses.
 Players are ranked from D to A based on their average ratings at the end of the campaign.
 New characters and stages are unlocked by completing World Fighters with specific characters.
-The game also features Character Soul Survival, a standard multiplayer battle mode for up to four players; Caravan mode, which offers several score-based challenges; and a Library section for viewing unlockable character and stage profiles.
+The game also features Character Soul Survival, a standard multiplayer battle mode for up to four players; Caravan mode, which offers several score-based challenges; and a Library section for viewing unlockable character and stage profiles; new profiles can be unlocked by achieving an A-Rank in World Fighters with each character.